1937 tour of Germany by the Duke and Duchess of Windsor: Royal and governmental view

 George VI is said to have been horrified by his brother's entry into European political affairs at such a delicate time.
 (Note: Politically, the late 1930s became increasingly tense in Europe, and an ongoing arms race between the major powers reduced their political room to manoeuvre.)
 George wrote to Edward's political advisor, Walter Monckton, that the Duke's plan was "a bombshell, and a bad one".
 George took particular umbrage because on abdication, Edward had said that he intended to avoid public appearances.
-Royal biographer Sarah Bradford suggests that the visit indicated that Edward had no intention of retiring: rather, he intended to behave independently of the King's and the government's wishes.
+Royal biographer Sarah Bradford suggests that the visit indicated that Edward had no intention of retiring: rather, he intended to behave independently of the king's and the government's wishes.

 Contemporaries were aware of the negative connotations of a trip to Germany at the time.
 The announcement took everyone by surprise, and those sympathetic to Edward, such as Winston Churchill and Lord Beaverbrook, attempted to dissuade him from going.
-(Note: Beaverbrook tried to persuade Windsor to make only the US tour.)
+(Note: Beaverbrook tried to persuade the Duke to make only the US tour.)
 The intervention of an old friend of the Duchess, Herman Rogers, against the trip also proved unsuccessful.
 The government already suspected that Edward had "strong views on his right to intervene in affairs of state", argues historian Keith Middlemas, but its "main fears ... were of indiscretion".
 The Foreign Office warned the Duke that the Nazis were propaganda experts; the Duke agreed but promised not to speak publicly while he was there.
 The government, argues historian Deborah Cadbury, was concerned that the Duke would gather a party around him and promote his own personal foreign policy, outside government control.

-Edward stated that his intention for the visit as "without any political considerations and merely as an independent observer studying industrial and housing conditions".
+Edward stated that his intention for the visit was "without any political considerations and merely as an independent observer studying industrial and housing conditions".
 He said that one could not ignore what was happening in Germany "even though it may not have one's entire approval".
 The Duke was sympathetic to the cause of improving working conditions.

 Historian Frances Donaldson suggests that his views "had caused offence in England because, according to opinion there, such matters were not the concern of the throne".
 Statements such as that one, scholar Adrian Philips emphasises, were intended to deflect from Edward's public relationship with Simpson.